International Association of Language Centres: IALC Workshop

 The Annual IALC Workshop gathers decision makers from the language travel industry: IALC member schools, and educations agents.
 It is hosted each year by one of IALC's members and is sponsored by IALC schools and by exhibitors working with the language travel industry.
 It follows IALC's Annual General Meeting and features seminars, two days of one to one business appointments, and three major evening events: the Welcome Reception, the School Party and the Gala Dinner.

 The IALC Workshop is known in the language travel industry as an "essential business forum for independently-operated language teaching institutions".
-The next IALC Workshop will be held in Seville, Spain.
-Rhere will be over 4000 pre-scheduled educator and agent appointments, plus many more informal meetings at IALC's unique networking events.
+The 2026 IALC Workshop will be held in Salerno, Italy.
+There will be over 4000 pre-scheduled educator and agent appointments, plus many more informal meetings at IALC's unique networking events.

 IALC Approved Agencies

 IALC Approved Agencies are established, professional, language and study travel agencies.
 In order to join the scheme, an agency must demonstrate that it has developed successful partnerships with three IALC members in the preceding 12 months before their application.